 There are two categories of carbs: simple and complex.
 The simple, not-so-healthy ones are found in foods such as cakes, cookies, some commercially made breads, and many processed foods.
 Fruits are also considered simple carbs because of the type of sugar they contain, but they’re a healthy choice because they’re loaded with vitamins, minerals, electrolytes, antioxidants, and some fiber.
 Your body breaks down simple, not-so-healthy carbs very quickly, which spikes your blood sugar levels and stimulates the release of insulin, resulting in a craving for more simple carbs.
 And that is soooo not good!

 So how do carbs fit into our carb cycling program?
 It’s actually pretty simple.
-No matter what carb cycle you choose, every breakfast of every day is a high-carb meal, which means you’ll eat a portion each of protein, carbs, and hopefully vegetables.
+No matter what carb cycle you choose, every breakfast of every day will contain a carb.
 Every breakfast, every day.
 Your carb can be a grain, a legume, a starchy or root veggie, or a fruit.

-On low-carb days, your remaining four meals (spaced every three hours) consist of a portion each of protein, fat, and veggies (think fibrous green veggies, not the starchy, root kind), and on high-carb days, your remaining four meals (spaced every three hours) are made up of a portion each of protein and complex carbs (grains, legumes, starchy or root veggies, or fruits).
-And if you’re still hungry, you can always throw in a portion of veggies (again, the fibrous greens).
-Remember: with carb cycling, you can have a portion of fibrous green veggies with every single meal (starchy, root veggies, like potatoes, will fall into the carb category)!
+In the Easy, Classic, Turbo, and Fit Cycles, on low-carb days, your remaining four meals (spaced every three hours) consist of a portion each of protein, fat, and veggies (think fibrous green veggies, not the starchy, root kind), and on high-carb days, your remaining four meals (spaced every three hours) are made up of a portion each of protein and complex carbs (grains, legumes, starchy or root veggies, or fruits).
+To learn more about the new Extreme Cycle, go here.
+And no matter which cycle you choose, if you’re ever still hungry, you can always throw in a portion of veggies (again, the fibrous greens).
+Remember: With carb cycling, you can have non-root/non-starchy veggies with every single meal (starchy, root veggies, like potatoes, will fall into the carb category)!
 Pretty simple, right?

-Here’s the most important take-away about carbs: with carbs and carb cycling, it’s not about a magic number of grams of carbs to eat every day.
-It’s about spreading your carb intake throughout your high-carb days—using portion sizes instead of gram counts—so your body gets the greatest benefits from those healthy carbs you eat.
-And wouldn’t you much rather measure portions sizes than count grams?
-I know I would!
+Here’s the most important take-away about carbs: With carbs and carb cycling, it’s not about a magic number of grams of carbs to eat every day.
+It’s about that carb for breakfast every morning and spreading your carb intake throughout your high-carb days so your body gets the greatest benefits from those healthy carbs you eat.
+Carbs are amazing, and they can be an important key to achieving your transformation goals.